-Sexual Abuse Awareness Training is the cornerstone element of the wide-ranging resources available online at MinistrySafe.com.
-At present, MinistrySafe's online Awareness Training is being used by over 25,000 churches, 20 denominations, 400 schools, 10 seminaries ... and growing daily.
-In 2019, MinistrySafe issued its 1,000,000th certificate of completion and continues to train over 35,000 people per month online.
+Sexual Abuse Awareness Training is the cornerstone element of the wide-ranging resources available at MinistrySafe.com.
+At present, MinistrySafe's online Awareness Training is being used by more than 25,000 churches, 20 denominations, 400 schools and 10 seminaries - and growing daily.

+In 2019, MinistrySafe issued its one-millionth certificate of completion and continues to train more than 35,000 people per month online.
+CB